crumblingstatue/cowbump/design/considerations.md

 There could potentially be a "compaction" feature, which would reassign all ids starting from 0, and forcibly regenerate the thumbnail cache.
 Would this feature be actually needed in practice?
 Probably not.

+Technically, when deleting an item, the gap could be stored in a vector of reusable ids, which could be used first when adding a new item, but not sure if the implementation complexity is worth it.